Norman Banks (bishop): Early life

-Banks was born on 4 April 1954.
-He studied at Oriel College, Oxford before then studying for ordination at St Stephen's House, Oxford.
+Banks was born on 4 April 1954 in Wallsend, Tyne and Wear, England.
+He was educated at Wallsend Grammar School.
+He studied at Oriel College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1976; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1980.
+From 1979 to 1982, he trained for ordination at St Stephen's House, Oxford.

 Ordained ministry

-He was an assistant curate at Christ Church and St Ann's, Newcastle from 1982 to 1987 and priest in charge until 1990.
+Banks was ordained in the Church of England as a deacon in 1982 and as a priest in 1982.
+He was an assistant curate at Christ Church and St Ann's, Newcastle from 1982 to 1987 and then the parish's priest in charge until 1990.
 He was Vicar of St Paul's, Whitley Bay, from 1990 until 2000.
-Latterly he was Vicar of Walsingham.
+He was then Vicar of Walsingham in the Diocese of Norwich between 2000 and his episcopal appointment in 2011.

 Episcopal ministry

 Banks was appointed the third Bishop of Richborough.
 On 16 June 2011, he was consecrated as a bishop at Southwark Cathedral by Rowan Williams, the Archbishop of Canterbury.
 As Bishop of Richborough, he is the provincial episcopal visitor for the eastern half of the Province of Canterbury.
 He acted as principal consecrator during the episcopal ordination of Will Hazlewood on 15 July 2020.

 Banks is a member of the Council of Bishops of The Society.

+In December 2023, it was announced that Banks would retire as Bishop of Richborough on Easter Sunday (31 March) 2024.